andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_gastro.md

 Big oof.

-So that wasn't ideal but she managed to scrape through and I'm standing in the exact place where she first opened her doors.
+So while the timing was less than superb, her doughnuts and coffee certainly are.
+As a testament to Talor's hard work I am standing in the same place where she first opened her doors.

 "Well seeing as you hail from down under I'm gonna have to order a flat white"